srj101/WordGameJava/README.md

 ## 🛠️ Technology Stack

 ### **Frontend**
-- Kotlin for a smooth and efficient Android application.
+- Java for a smooth and efficient Android application.

 ### **Backend**
 - Room Database for managing game data and player progress.